Sovereign-Labs/sovereign-book/src/3-1-implementing-a-module.md

 - **`StateMap<K, V>`**: Stores a key-value mapping.
 - **`StateVec<T>`**: Stores an ordered list of items, accessible by index.

-The generic types used above can be any deterministic Rust data structure, anything from `u32` to `BTreeMap`.
+The generic types can be any deterministic Rust data structure, anything from a simple `u32` to a complex `BTreeMap`.

 **Accessory State**: For each state type, there is a corresponding `AccessoryState*` variant (e.g., `AccessoryStateMap`).
 Accessory state is special: it can be read and written via the API, but it is **write-only** during a transaction.
 This makes it much cheaper to use for data that doesn't affect onchain logic, like indexing purchase histories for an off-chain frontend.